It is a privilege to serve as the President of NONPF, the leading organization solely dedicated to promoting high quality NP education.

-We have a new, user-friendly website, two new position papers on the need for NP faculty practice and telehealth, and a toolkit on patient-centered transgender health.
-With support from our Giving Campaign, the fourth cohort of NP faculty leaders began the Leadership Mentoring Program.
+We have a released several user-friendly features on our website, a monthly NONPF News blast to help you stay current, two new position papers on the need for NP faculty practice and telehealth, and a toolkit on patient-centered transgender health.
+With support from our Giving Campaign, the fourth cohort of NP faculty leaders is immersed in the Leadership Mentoring Program

 Central to our mission and vision, a key organizational goal is to champion a culture of diversity and inclusivity in NONPF and across NP education programs.
 NONPF believes that intentional, deliberate efforts to increase racial and ethnic diversity among NP faculty will benefit students, staff, and faculty.
-A recent NONPF position paper calls for greater racial and ethnic diversity in nurse practitioner education.
-At our December conference, we will feature an important keynote address on Implicit Bias, Microaggressions, and Diversity in NP Education.
+A recent NONPF position paper calls for greater racial and ethnic diversity in nurse practitioner education, and we featured an important keynote address on Implicit Bias, Microaggressions, and Diversity in NP Education at our December faculty institute.

 I want to thank all of you who have given time and energy to support NONPF.
 This is a member-driven organization and your participation has always given NONPF extraordinary strength.
 I am honored to serve as your president.